Implementing NDIS Module 2a: Your Essential Guide

 What legislation do you need to know about?

-Below are the legislation and rules that specialist behaviour support providers need to be aware of and be guided by for compliance and the staff implementation of Behaviour Support Plans and restrictive practices.
+The following legislation and rules outline the requirements that specialist behaviour support providers must understand and comply with.
+These frameworks guide both organisational compliance and the safe, lawful implementation of Behaviour Support Plans and restrictive practices by staff.

 It is crucial to understand regulated restrictive practices and their compliance requirements under the NDIS framework to ensure proper authorisation and documentation.